Who taught you the most?

 Furthermore, his thinking was optimistic.
 Whether we talked about music, or food, or traveling, or relating with people, or taking care of business, Alan could always find something to admire in everything.
 Which I think is a very useful attitude as we go through life, in general, and from day to day, in particular.

 Nowadays, whenever I help people plan their music, we consider everything.
 In other words, no matter how wrong-headed an idea may seem at first, there’s usually a gem hidden inside, and we’re smart to be looking for it.
-Of course, another idea might seem so brilliant from the start, that we fail to notice a flaw hidden inside.
+Of course, another idea might seem so brilliant from the start, that we fail to notice the flaw hidden inside.

 YOUR turn.
 Who influenced your career?
 What did they teach you?